brendongray/brendongray-portfolio/README.md

 # Telling Stories with Data - Spring 2021 Portfolio
 This is my public portfolio for the Telling Stories with Data class.
 I completed a data visualization project on redlining in Pittsburgh, which you can see [here](https://carnegiemellon.shorthandstories.com/the-consequences-of-redlining-in-pittsburgh/index.html).
 See below to see the three major sections of this project.
+You can see my overall Github portfolio [here](https://github.com/brendongray/brendongray-portfolio).

 # About me
 My name is Brendon Gray.
 I use he/him pronouns.
 I'm originally from Albuquerque, NM, land of green chile and the world's largest hot air ballon fiesta (pictured below!).